HurtubiseJ/McArrow/doc/testing.md

     - Making sure our arrow is actually pointing to the closest restaurant.

-## Testing Assignment
+## Testing Assignment 5/13

 ### Tools
-We are using the Jest library for testing.
+We are using the Jest library and some built in react native tools for testing.

 ### Testing Code
 All of our testing code is in FrontendRN/__tests__/ directory